-The Group sponsors two equity incentive plans in which our senior management and directors have been or are eligible to participate: the 2010 Omnibus Share Incentive Plan (the "2010 Plan") and the 2020 Omnibus Share Incentive Plan (the "2020 Plan") which was approved and adopted by the Board on April 30, 2020.
+The Group sponsors two equity incentive plans in which our senior management and directors have been or are eligible to participate: the 2010 Omnibus Share Incentive Plan (the "2010 Plan") which was approved and adopted by the Board on April 30, 2020.
 The Group no longer grants equity awards under the 1997 Stock Option Plan for Employees (the "1997 Plan") and all remaining unvested stock options under the 1997 Plan expired in 2019.
 The Group previously granted equity awards under the 2010 Plan, which was replaced with the adoption of the 2020 Plan.
 Awards granted pursuant to the 2010 Plan prior to the adoption of the 2020 Plan that remain outstanding will continue to be governed by the 2010 Plan, but no new awards are issued thereunder.
 The Group currently grants restricted stock unit and performance-vesting restricted stock unit awards under the 2020 Plan.
 As at December 31, 2021, in the aggregate, our members of senior management held 671,565 restricted stock units (assuming that performance with respect to performance-vesting restricted stock unit awards is satisfied at target levels) and no options.